Altinn/altinn-studio-docs/content/solutions/altinn-apps/app-api/org-rest/_index.md

 ---
-title: REST-API for ORgs
+title: REST-API for orgs
-description: Description of the Rest API for organizations (Service Owners)
+description: Description of the  API for organizations (App Owners).
 tags: ["solution", "apps"]
 aliases:
     - "/altinn-studio-apps"